 A “fast” supply chain for a giant in fast food

 IntroductionSince 1980, McDonald's Mesoamérica has been the distributor of McDonald’s products in Central America.
-The company operates in four countries and has four distribution centers, three production plants, more than 130 points of sale and more than 7,000 suppliers and collaborators.
+The company operates in four countries and has four distribution centers, three production plants, over 150 stores and more than 7,000 suppliers and collaborators.
 Although the company was one of the pioneers in implementing in-store automated kiosks, its approach to planning did not mirror this innovative mindset.
-The absence of an effective planning process, along with the company’s organizational changes, rapid expansion and competitive market inhibited planner productivity and lowered service levels.
+The absence of an effective planning process, along with the company’s organizational changes, rapid expansion and competitive market, inhibited planner productivity and lowered service levels.

 The rapid expansion and restructuring of McDonald’s Mesoamérica highlighted its supply chain planning challenges and prompted the company’s search for a centralized system that could:

 - Synchronize logistical operations and standardize the purchase process for all points of sale, distribution centers, and production plants

 - Visualize real-time demand, consumption, inventories, transit orders, and forecasts.

 - Improve service levels and inventory performance

 - Transition the company from a push system (based on sell-in data) to a pull system (based on sell-out data)